 – Probiotics: several strains are effective for combating food intolerance, but probiotics are not really sufficient for combating Gluten intolerance because the consumption of Gluten is generally too high.
 Even if you only eat one biscuit and 5 slices of bread a day, probiotics will not be effective enough to repair the intestinal problems.
 Beware of commercial scams on probiotics which are often very expensive.

-- Semi-fasting/Eating less: one additional solution for combating Gluten intolerance is to reduce the quantity of food consumed per day (both Gluten-containing and Gluten-free), the goal being to allow the intestine and the digestive organs time to rest so that they can rebuild themselves naturally.
+– Semi-fasting/Eating less: one additional solution for combating Gluten intolerance is to reduce the quantity of food consumed per day (both Gluten-containing and Gluten-free), the goal being to allow the intestine and the digestive organs time to rest so that they can rebuild themselves naturally.
 The body needs rest in order to repair itself (digestion demands a lot of energy), and “semi-fasting” consists of eating more lightly and in lower quantities.
-Favor rice-based foods and lots of fruit (particularly fruit juices) during this period.
+Favor potatoes-based foods and lots of fruit and vegetables (particularly vegetables juices) during this period.
 Avoid foods that take a long time to digest.

 Gluten: How to detect intolerance?